Charing Cross Road: Features

-The music venue the Astoria was located here, as is one of the sites of St Martin's Arts College, opening in 1939.
+The London Astoria music venue was located here before its demolition in 2009, as is one of the sites of St Martin's Arts College, opening in 1939.
 To the northeast of Charing Cross Road are the music shops on Denmark Street (known as Britain's Tin Pan Alley).

 A number of theatres are on or near Charing Cross Road, such as the Phoenix Theatre (which has its entrance on the adjoining Phoenix Street), the Garrick Theatre and Wyndham's Theatre.

 Beneath the grille in the traffic island between Charing Cross Road's junction with Old Compton Street, in the middle of the road, a road sign reading Little Compton Street can be seen, which was a historic name for the eastern end of Old Compton Street beyond its junction with Greek Street.

 On the east side of the road's southern end, at the joining of St Martins Lane, is a statue of Edith Cavell.
 Towards the north end is the Phoenix Garden, an environmental garden run by local residents.